 Your payment liability must be reassessed at least annually during your child's annual recertification, and may be reassessed more often if there are significant changes to your child's service plan or to your family's financial situation.
-Be sure to talk with your service coordinator if you feel the payment liability should be recalculated.
+Be sure to talk with your SSC if you feel the payment liability should be recalculated.
 Choose from the links below for more information.

 - Administrative Rule DHS 1